ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 Some notes about the `setRowOptions` API:

 -   previously set row options will be cleared when `setData` is called
--   previously set row options will be cleared with the table's `idFieldName` changes
+-   previously set row options will be cleared when the table's `idFieldName` changes
 -   an option associated with a row ID that does not match a record in the data will be ignored
 -   calling `setRowOptions` when row options have already been set on the table will have the following behavior:
     -   existing options not passed in the new `rowOptions` array will be left unmodified